 Instructions

-- Cupcakes remain fresh covered at room temperature for 2 days or in the refrigerator for 4 days.
-Store any leftover butterscotch in the refrigerator for up to 1 week.
+- Store cupcakes at room temperature for up to 2 days or in the refrigerator for up to 4 days.
+Store any leftover butterscotch sauce in a tightly sealed container/jar in the refrigerator for up to 2 weeks.
+I recommend a cupcake carrier for storing and transporting decorated cupcakes.

 Notes